Nature: Our Best Climate Technology?

 There’s just one problem.
 To reach this goal the world would need to shut down all of its coal-fired power stations by 2025 and ditch the combustion engine entirely by 2030.
 To reach its own targets, the UK will need to decarbonise the vast majority of its electricity supply within a mere 15 years.
 Eliminating fossil fuels this way is going to be extremely challenging.
 An extra lever is needed to reach the Paris climate targets.
 But from where?

-On February 9th Intelligence Squared, in partnership with The Nature Conservancy, will bring together some of the leaders in this field to examine how nature itself can be harnessed to cut our carbon emissions.
+On February 9th Intelligence Squared, in partnership with The Nature Conservancy, brought together some of the leaders in this field to examine how nature itself can be harnessed to cut our carbon emissions.

 It’s not only wood.
-Other solutions — such as growing more crops while using less land, or restoring mangroves and wetlands — present opportunities for carbon storage at scale.
+Other solutions – such as using more carbon-efficient methods of agriculture, or restoring mangroves and wetlands – present opportunities for carbon storage at scale.
 Unleashing nature’s own ‘carbon-capture’ technology could be as significant as stopping burning oil.

 But how feasible are these solutions on a global scale?
-Some argue that such measures are not practical, and that they’ll disrupt the livelihoods of farmers, especially in emerging economies, where agriculture and forestry are still the major source of economic progress.
+Some argue that such measures are not practical, and that they’ll disrupt the livelihoods of farmers, especially in emerging economies, where agriculture and forestry are still a major source of economic growth.
+Debating the business and policy challenges of these solutions were Kerry McCarthy MP, former Shadow Secretary of State for Environment, and renowned environmentalist Tony Juniper.

 Is nature the great, abundant technology that we have failed to tap?
 Or would it limit economic progress for those dependent on agriculture and forestry?
 How to reconcile these risks with the opportunity for the climate?